LukaLambrecht/HH-gridpack-generation/README.md

 Note that this might not work with older git versions.

-**For convenience:** All of these steps can be done slightly more conveniently in one go by running `./install-genproductions.sh` from inside the `HH-sample-production` main directory.
+**For convenience:** All of these steps can be done slightly more conveniently in one go by running `./install-genproductions.sh` from inside the `HH-gridpack-generation` main directory.
 On lxplus, this needs to be run in a `cmssw-cc7` container as explained above, or alternatively you can run the dedicated `./install-genproductions-lxplus.sh` script that automatically opens a suitable container to run the CMSSW installation in.

 **Specific for T2B:** Some tweaking of the working directory settings seems to be needed (after installation, before running the next steps), probably because of different settings HTCondor between lxplus and T2B.